algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 \end{array}
 \right]
 $$
-3. For all remaining rows, find a fraction that corresponds to the ratio of the lower value in that column to the central pivot \(the one you swapped to the top\)
+3. For all remaining rows below the pivot, find a fraction that corresponds to the ratio of the lower value in that column to the pivot \(the one you swapped to the top\)
 $$
 \rightarrow
 \left[